sakif445/Data-Analysis-Portfolio/README.md

 ### **About**

 With over two years of experience as a Data Analyst, I excel at transforming complex data into actionable business insights through Power BI and SQL.
 Skilled in data analysis, cleansing, and reporting, I am proficient in Power BI, MS Excel, and Python.
-Holding certifications as a Power BI Data
+Holding certifications as a Power BI Data Analyst Associate and in SQL & Relational Databases (IBM), I collaborate seamlessly with crossfunctional teams to develop data-driven solutions.
+Recognized for my strong analytical mindset, problem-solving abilities, and commitment to continuous learning, I strive to enhance team efficiency and drive impactful decision-making.I have an analytical background in International Business with Data Analytics.
+I have developed a strong foundation in data analysis and a passion for using data to uncover meaningful insights.
+I am excited to bring my technical and analytical skills to the field of data analytics as an entry-level data specialist.

-Analyst Associate and in SQL & Relational Databases (IBM), I collaborate seamlessly with crossfunctional teams to develop data-driven solutions.
-Recognized for my strong analytical mindset, problem-solving abilities, and commitment to continuous learning, I strive to enhance team efficiency and drive impactful decision-making.
+During my studies and work experience, I honed my ability to work with complex data and developed a keen eye for identifying patterns and trends.
+I also gained experience in data management, statistical analysis, and business development, which I believe will be valuable assets in my role as a data specialist.

 My CV in [pdf](https://github.com/sakif445/Data-Analysis-Portfolio/blob/main/MD%20SAKIF%20HOSSAIN%20CV.pdf).